All Products

 2. In the top navigation bar, select the region in which your cluster resides and select a resource group based on your business requirements.

-3. On the EMR on ECS page, find the cluster that you want to scale out and click Nodes in the Actions column.
+3. On the EMR on ECS page, find the cluster that you want to manage and click Nodes in the Actions column.

 2. On the Nodes tab, click the name of the node group that you want to manage in the Node Group Name / ID column.